vadimcn/codelldb/MANUAL.md

 - **`vscode://vadimcn.vscode-lldb/launch?name=<configuration name>,[folder=<path>]`**</br>
   This will start a new debug session using the named launch configuration.
 The optional `folder` parameter specifies the workspace folder where the launch configuration is defined.
-If omitted, all folders in the current workspace will be searched.<br>
+If omitted, all folders in the current workspace will be searched.
-  Example: `code --open-url "vscode://vadimcn.vscode-lldb/launch?name=Debug My Project`
+  - `code --open-url "vscode://vadimcn.vscode-lldb/launch?name=Debug My Project`
 - **`vscode://vadimcn.vscode-lldb/launch/command?<env1>=<val1>&<env2>=<val2>&<command-line>`**</br>
-  The \<command-line\> will be split into the program name and arguments array using the usual shell command-line parsing rules.<br>
+  The \<command-line\> will be split into the program name and arguments array using the usual shell command-line parsing rules.
-  Example: `code --open-url "vscode://vadimcn.vscode-lldb/launch/command?/path/filename arg1 \"arg 2\" arg3"`
+  - `code --open-url "vscode://vadimcn.vscode-lldb/launch/command?/path/filename arg1 \"arg 2\" arg3"`
+  - `code --open-url "vscode://vadimcn.vscode-lldb/launch/command?RUST_LOG=error&/path/filename arg1 'arg 2' arg3"`
-- **`vscode://vadimcn.vscode-lldb/launch/config?<json>`**</br>
+- **`vscode://vadimcn.vscode-lldb/launch/config?<yaml>`**</br>
-  This endpoint accepts a <a href="https://json5.org/">JSON5</a> snippet matching one of the above debug session initiation methods.
+  This endpoint accepts a [YAML](https://yaml.org/) snippet matching one of the above debug session initiation methods.
-  The `type` and `request` attributes may be omitted, and will default to "lldb" and "launch" respectively.<br>
+  The `type` and the `request` attributes may be omitted, and will default to "lldb" and "launch" respectively.
+  - Line-oriented YAML (`%0A` encodes the 'newline' character):<br>
+   `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?program: /path/filename%0Aargs:%0A- arg1%0A- arg 2%0A- arg3"`<br>
+  - JSON-like YAML (if you are not quoting keys, remember to insert a space after colons!):<br>
-  Example: `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?{program:'/path/filename', args:['arg1','arg 2','arg3']}"`
+  `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?{program: '/path/filename', args: ['arg1','arg 2','arg3']}"`<br>

 Notes:
 - All URIs above are subject to normal [URI encoding rules](https://en.wikipedia.org/wiki/Percent-encoding), therefore all '%' characters must be escaped as '%25'.
 A more rigorous launcher script would have done that :)<br>